Software Fairness Testing in Practice: Findings

 \subsection{Fairness Testing in Practice: What is Being Tested}

-Based on our analysis, we identified three distinct targets for fairness testing that practitioners actively develop to detect biases and mitigate fairness issues.
+Based on our analysis, we identified three distinct targets for fairness testing that practitioners actively use to detect biases and mitigate fairness issues.
 The first target, \textit{testing for diversity and inclusivity}, focuses on ensuring software performs fairly across diverse demographics, physical attributes, and cultural contexts.
-Practitioners in this category conduct detailed testing that includes sensitive attributes such as ethnicity, gender, and socio-economic background, validating that AI systems treat all demographic groups equitably.
+Practitioners discussing this target conduct detailed testing that includes sensitive attributes such as ethnicity, gender, and socio-economic background, validating that AI systems treat all demographic groups equitably.
 This user-centered approach highlights the social implications of fairness testing, aligning technical objectives with broader ethical considerations.

 The second focus, \textit{testing for model consistency}, involves verifying the AI model's robustness, particularly when handling unfamiliar or unexpected inputs.
-Practitioners aim to ensure the model generalizes beyond its training data, producing stable and unbiased outputs across a range of conditions.
+Looking at this target, practitioners aim to ensure the model generalizes beyond its training data, producing stable and unbiased outputs across a range of conditions.
 This approach addresses the need for AI systems to function reliably in real-world scenarios, reducing the risk of inconsistent or biased responses.
 Professionals engaged in this testing strategy experiment with varied inputs, including edge cases, to validate model behavior across diverse situations.

 Finally, \textit{testing for data representation and balancing} centers on ensuring that training data is representative and equitably distributed across user groups.
-Practitioners work to prevent bias at the data level by identifying overrepresentation or underrepresentation in key demographic categories.
-This approach is critical for mitigating embedded biases that might otherwise go undetected, helping ensure that models do not disproportionately favor or disadvantage any particular group.
+Practitioners focusing on this target work to prevent bias at the data level by identifying overrepresentation or underrepresentation in key demographic categories.
+This approach is necessary for mitigating embedded biases that might otherwise go undetected, helping ensure that models do not disproportionately favor or disadvantage any particular group.

 Among these three fairness testing strategies, \textit{testing for diversity and inclusivity} stands out as the most socially driven, prioritizing user-centered fairness.
 In contrast, \textit{testing for model consistency} and \textit{testing for data representation and balancing} are more technically oriented, focusing on algorithmic reliability and statistical fairness.
 Table \ref{tab:fairness_testing_targets} presents participant quotations illustrating these findings.